 Char siu sauces can be bought off the shelves.
-It is a hoisin sauce based marinade which is mixed with soy sauce, sesame oil, honey, five spice powder besides others.
+This recipe provides you a guide to making your own chinese BBQ pork sauce.
+The base of the marinade is hoisin sauce, which is then mixed with soy sauce, sesame oil, honey, five spice powder besides others.

 In many Hong Kong, Singaporean or Malaysian restaurants, char siu has a hint of redness to it.
 It comes from the red food colouring to give it a nice shade.
 The red tone causes the char siu to be reddish around the edges which is clearly visible when it is cut into slices.
 For a natural shade of colouring, red fermented tofu is used instead in this recipe.

 Which pork cut is best for char siu?